lavint/FinTech-Python/sql/README.md

 **Note:** For the `credit_card` table, the `card` column should be a VARCHAR(20) datatype rather than an INT.

-Part of the challenge here is to figure out how many tables you should create, as well as what kind of relationships you need to define among the tables.
+Part of the challenge here is to figure out how many tables to create and the relationships among the tables.

-Feel free to discuss your database model design ideas with your classmates.
-You can use a tool like [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to create your model.
+Use `Quick Database Diagrams` [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to createthe ERD model model.

 <br>

 ### **Data Engineering**

-Using your database model as a blueprint, create a database schema for each of your tables and relationships.
-Remember to specify data types, primary keys, foreign keys, and any other constraints you defined.
+Using the database model as a blueprint, create a database schema for each table and their relationships.
+Specify data types, primary keys, foreign keys, and any other constraints.

 After creating the database schema, import the data from the corresponding CSV files.